E2 Visa Holder Health Insurance Rules

 Insurance options for E2 visa holders

-If your employer does not have a workforce of over 50 and they do not provide health insurance for employees then you are required to purchase an individual plan from the open health insurance marketplace.
-The vast amount of US healthcare plans will offer the ‘minimum coverage’ necessary to avoid penalties but you can get advice from a government Marketplace who can compare cover and find a plan that suits you and your family.
+If your employer does not have a workforce of over 50 and they do not provide health insurance for employees, then you are required to purchase an individual plan from the open health insurance marketplace.
+The vast majority of US healthcare plans will offer the ‘minimum coverage’ necessary to avoid penalties, but you can get advice from a government Marketplace that can compare coverage and find a plan that suits you and your family.

-If you are entering the US on an E2 visa for the first time you should consider buying visitor health insurance before leaving your home country and travelling to the US.
-This short-term cover can ensure you are prepared for any treatment that you need in the initial period before your employer or individual marketplace insurance is in place.
+If you are entering the US on an E2 visa for the first time, you should consider buying visitor health insurance before leaving your home country and traveling to the US.
+This short-term coverage can ensure you are prepared for any treatment that you need in the initial period before your employer or individual marketplace insurance is in place.

 Insurance for family of E2 visa holders

 Your spouse and any children accompanying you to the US will also need to be sufficiently covered by a health insurance plan.
-If they are travelling with you they should also put temporary visitor health insurance in place.
-If you will be in the US before them it may be advisable to consider purchasing a family health insurance plan from the insurance marketplace ready for their arrival.
+If they are traveling with you, they should also put temporary visitor health insurance in place.
+If you will be in the US before them, it may be advisable to consider purchasing a family health insurance plan from the insurance marketplace ready for their arrival.

 Exemptions